maoberlehner/markus-oberlehner-net/content/blog/vue-single-file-component-factory.md

 ## Wrapping it up

 I'm not quite sure yet if I want to use this rather hacky approach in one of my productions apps.
-But I also don't see EINEN DRIFITIGEN GRUND why not.
+But I also don't see a good reason why not.

 I hope that one day the Vue.js SFC spec also allows for exporting a factory function which returns a Vue.js component options object or a promise which resolves to an options object.
 For now we have to make the best out of what we have.